 How is it community groups and some council members are against these projects, yet they get the green light?
 The system is rigged.

 We’re witnessing encroachment over public right of way on city sidewalks.
 Under state building code (3202.3.2), the building at 249 Main St. appears in violation as portions of balconies are protruding over busy sidewalks.
 What happens when things fall off, or when ice/snow inevitably builds up and falls onto unsuspecting passersby?
 Who’s responsible: the city for allowing it or the developer for building it?

 Stop overdevelopment and big real-estate giveaways at the expense of our historic and environmental qualities.
 Overdevelopment is crowding our streets.
 It’s displacing long-term residents who built this community.
 Nature and historic preservation are two elements that attract people and make them want to visit or put down roots.
 If we let rampant overdevelopment continue, our whole city is going to be homogenized and look like one big Westchester.
 It’s clear politicians and municipal boards have been captured by big real estate.

 Beacon will continue to be a “green city” but for all the wrong reasons — no longer as a Tree City USA community with historic viewsheds and grassroots activists, but for the love of the green dollar.

-Theresa Kraft, BeaconThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Theresa Kraft, BeaconThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.